What was one question you didn't want me to ask today?

-Remember: it is okay to pause and be thoughtful about your response rather than just blurt something out or seem too rehearsed.
+Remember: it is okay to pause and be thoughtful about your response rather than blurting something out or seeming too rehearsed.
 Be prepared, but be sincere in your replies.

 "I did not want you to ask me why I am leaving my current job.
 The company I work for are a competitor of yours, and I do not want to be disrespectful.
 I will let you know, though, that I am leaving my current company because there are discussions of acquisition and I no longer feel stable in my role."

 "I am comfortable answering most questions; however, I was hoping you would not ask me about relocating to your Denver office.
 I saw on your website that you have the same opening in Denver and I was wondering if you were interviewing potential candidates to take over that location.
 I would not want to seem like a poor team player; however, I have a big family all in this area, and I do not wish to relocate at this time."

 Rachelle's Answer for a Marketing Interview